Condensing Tankless Water Heaters

 What’s the difference between condensing & non-condensing tankless water heaters?

-Condensing gas tankless water heaters include a second heat exchanger which uses heat from the exhaust gas to preheat incoming cold water.
-This technology increases the hot water flow rate, improves energy efficiency, and lowers the exhaust gas temperature.
+- Condensing tankless water heaters have two heat exchangers, but non-condensing models only have one.
+The second heat exchanger in condensing water heaters transfers heat from exhaust gas to the incoming cold water, improving energy efficiency, increasing flow rate and lowering the exhaust gas temperature.

 Are condensing tankless water heaters better than non-condensing?